 Meetings: every 3rd Tuesday of the month.

-Unless noted otherwise in the above text, all of these meetings are held between 7:30pm and 9:30pm at Tangmere Village Hall in the small back room.
+Unless noted otherwise in the above text, all of these meetings are held between 7:30pm and 9:30pm at Tangmere Village Centre in the small back room.
 Please see the Programme page for meeting dates and other details.